 - Tier 3 - contributions of at least 7 per cent of pensionable pay (that is, all pay that is treated as pensionable by the scheme), including 3 per cent employer contributions, provided all pay is pensionable.

-Following concerns that unscrupulous employers might manipulate this test and define only a small proportion of pay as pensionable, a Government amendment to what is now the Pensions Act 2011 was introduced at its third reading as a Bill in the House of Lords.
-New subsection 28(2A) is inserted into the Pensions Act 2008 and provides that quality requirements will be satisfied only where total contributions to an employer’s qualifying scheme will not be less than under the relevant quality requirements for at least 90 per cent of jobholders.
+Following concerns that unscrupulous employers might manipulate this test and define only a small proportion of pay as pensionable, a Government amendment to the Pensions Bill 2011 was introduced at its third reading in the House of Lords.
+New subsection 28(2A) will provide that quality requirements will be satisfied only where total contributions to an employer’s qualifying scheme will not be less than under the relevant quality requirements for at least 90 per cent of jobholders.

 Different tiers can be used for different sections of the employer’s workforce.
 Self-certification will not be necessary for employers operating defined contribution (or hybrid) schemes that clearly satisfy or exceed the relevant quality requirements.

 For the scheme also to be used for auto-enrolment, it should be checked that the scheme rules: